MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/release-notes-archive/experimental-channel-1.2.md

 ### WinUI 3

-- Controls and styles are up to date with the [Windows UI Library 2.8](../../winui/winui2/release-notes/winui-2.8.md) release.
+- Controls and styles are up to date with the [WinUI 2.8](../../winui/winui2/release-notes/winui-2.8.md) release.
 - UWP is no longer supported in the experimental releases.

 ### Other limitations and known issues